 Applications

-- Bedrooms: Blocks outdoor sounds for better sleep.
+- Bedrooms: Blocks outdoor sounds like traffic or airplane noise for better sleep quality.

 Materials Used in Soundproofing